shaik-rehna/GNR_638_Assignments_Group_28/Assignment_1/README.md

 ## Model Architecture

-The CNN architecture dynamically adapts based on the number of classes:

-- ≤ 10 classes:
-  - 2 Convolution layers (4 → 8 channels)
+  - 2 Convolution layers (input_channels → 4 → 8 channels)
   - 1 MaxPool layer
-  - Fully connected layer (32 hidden units)

-- greater than 10 classes:
-  - 2 Convolution layers (8 → 16 channels)
-  - 1 MaxPool layer
-  - Fully connected layer (64 hidden units)
+  - 2 Fully connected layer (flatten → 32 hidden units → num_classes)

 All inputs are resized to 32×32 and use valid convolutions (kernel = 3, stride = 1, no padding).